How to Improve Your Conversation Skills (Even If You’re Shy)

 Concentrate on what your partner is saying and repeat it to yourself (in your head of course) if required to ensure that you understand what they’re saying.

 It’s one of the great ways to get better conversation skills.
-No one likes a know-it-all who doesn’t allow themselves to be taught.
+No one likes a know-it-all who refuses to learn.

 If someone mentions something that you find confusing at first, ask them to go over the details with you.
 This way, you can benefit from their knowledge.

-Try to understand them if they talk about something they don’t like.
-Also, be delighted if someone tells you about an extraordinary experience they witnessed.
+Try to understand them if they discuss something they dislike.
+Also, be delighted if someone shares an extraordinary experience they’ve witnessed.

 It’s crucial to know who you’re talking to.